Matters of Care Conference

 How can ethnographic and world cultures museums use their collections and galleries as spaces which create active discussion around the impact of humans on the planet, while also highlighting what long-term perspectives can tell us about sustainability for developing positive futures?
-This conference, part of a European research project titled Taking Careplaces ethnographic and world cultures museums at the centre of the search for strategies to address issues regarding the future of the planet.

 Matters of Care conference advert